Generic filters

 Affiliations:

-Droste’s guest conducting appearances include the INSO-Lviv Symphony Orchestra (Ukraine), and the orchestras of Kansas City, Indianapolis, Columbus, Oklahoma City, and Tulsa, among others.
-Equally at home in the pit, he has conducted over 30 productions of opera, ballet, and musical theatre.
+Droste’s guest conducting appearances include the INSO-Lviv Symphony Orchestra (Ukraine) and the orchestras of Kansas City, Indianapolis, Columbus, Canton, Oklahoma City, and Tulsa, among others.
+Equally at home in the pit, he has conducted over 30 productions of opera, ballet, and musical theatre, as well as many pops shows.
+He previously served as Artistic Director of the Muncie Symphony Orchestra.

-A talented violinist, Droste has performed with the orchestras of Indianapolis, Canton, Cleveland Pops, Fort Wayne, Oklahoma City, Tulsa, Nashville, and the Lancaster Festival.
+A talented violinist, Droste has performed with the orchestras of Canton, Indianapolis, Fort Wayne, Oklahoma City, Tulsa, Nashville, and the Lancaster Festival, among others.
 He is also skilled on viola, trumpet, and as a tenor.
 Droste holds degrees from The Ohio State University and Texas Tech University.

 Quick Clinic: Sound Production